slexisvn/query_engine/docs/06-scale/48-partitioning-and-pruning.md

 }
 ```

 So partition *p* is the rows whose ordinal position in the CSV is congruent to *p*, and it lives on exactly one worker.
-Round-robin gives near-perfect balance and destroys every other useful property: rows with the same customer key are scattered, so nothing is co-located, and no predicate on any column says anything about which partition a row is in.
+Round-robin balances row counts closely, but provides no key-location guarantee: equal customer keys can be scattered across workers, so key equality alone proves neither co-location nor a prunable partition.

 ## Pruning, and the field nobody sets